Planning a reunion at Yellowstone National Park? Use Reunly free - guest list, RSVPs, budget, schedule, name tags.Start free →▶ Demo

 Small group · 10–25

-Groups of 10–25 fit comfortably in 3-4 cabins at Canyon Lodge or 1-2 vacation rentals in West Yellowstone or Gardiner.
+Groups of 10–25 fit comfortably in 3-4 cabins at Canyon Lodge or Grant Village, or 1-2 vacation rentals in West Yellowstone or Gardiner.
+Roosevelt Lodge "Frontier Cabins" are the most rustic and the most kid-friendly.

 Medium group · 25–60

-Groups of 25–60 should book a cabin cluster (Canyon, Lake, or Grant) 12+ months ahead.
-The 10-cabin "Pioneer Cabins" at Old Faithful Lodge work for tightly-grouped reunions.
+Groups of 25–60 should book a cabin cluster (Canyon, Lake, Grant, or Old Faithful) 13 months ahead.
+Old Faithful Lodge "Frontier Cabins" have 90+ rooms and work well for tightly-grouped reunions; Mammoth Hotel's annex has block-bookable rooms for large groups.

 Large group · 60+

-Groups of 60+ are tough inside the park — split between in-park lodging (most active relatives) and West Yellowstone or Big Sky hotels (everyone else).
+Groups of 60+ are tough inside the park - split between in-park lodging (most active relatives) and a hotel block in West Yellowstone or Big Sky (everyone else).
+Three Bear Lodge and Holiday Inn West Yellowstone handle 50+ room blocks.
 Plan a single rendezvous spot daily.

 Sample 3-day Yellowstone reunion